• Skip to main content

 • Which Children’s Bible is Best for Your Child?

-• A Month of Cozy Children’s Books
+• Homeschooling with Cozy Books

 • 100 Wholesome Books for Girls and Tweens

-Graphic Novels My Right-Brained, Creative Daughter Enjoys
+Graphic Novels My Creative Daughter Enjoys

-Graphic novels and comic books are a favorite of right-brained and creative kids.
+Graphic novels and comic books are a favorite of creative kids.
 As I said before, reading really took off with the introduction of a pile of Calvin and Hobbes anthologies.
 This was a number of years ago and she still reads them.
 She has them all in her room and kind of claimed them as her own.
 LOL!

 Here is a sampling of some others she has enjoyed (in no particular order).